What is vitamin B6?

 - Energy Metabolism: It assists in breaking down amino acids and converting glycogen into glucose, helping the body generate energy from food effectively.

 - Nervous System Health: Vitamin B6 is vital for synthesising neurotransmitters, the chemicals that facilitate communication between nerve cells.
 This role is crucial for maintaining brain health and cognitive function.
+In fact, research suggests there may be a correlation between higher intake of vitamin B6 and decreased risk of Parkinson’s disease.

 - Immune System Support: B6 enhances immune function by promoting the production and activation of white blood cells that combat infections, thus playing an essential role in the body’s defense mechanisms.